Apollo 16: Launch and outward journey

 When the astronauts were awakened for flight day three, the spacecraft was about 157000 nmi away from the Earth.
 The velocity of the craft steadily decreased, as it had not yet reached the lunar sphere of gravitational influence.
 The early part of day three was largely housekeeping, spacecraft maintenance and exchanging status reports with Mission Control in Houston.
 The crew performed the Apollo light flash experiment, or ALFMED, to investigate "light flashes" that were seen by Apollo lunar astronauts when the spacecraft was dark, regardless of whether their eyes were open.
 This was thought to be caused by the penetration of the eye by cosmic ray particles.
-During the second half of the day, Young and Duke again entered the lunar module to power it up and check its systems, and perform housekeeping tasks in preparation for the lunar landing.
+During the second half of the day, Young and Duke again entered the Lunar Module to power it up and check its systems, and perform housekeeping tasks in preparation for the lunar landing.
 The systems were found to be functioning as expected.
 Following this, the crew donned their space suits and rehearsed procedures that would be used on landing day.
 Just before the end of flight day three at 59 hours, 19 minutes, 45 seconds after liftoff, while 178673 nmi from the Earth and 33821 nmi from the Moon, the spacecraft's velocity began increasing as it accelerated towards the Moon after entering the lunar sphere of influence.

 After waking up on flight day four, the crew began preparations for the LOI maneuver that would brake them into orbit.
 At an altitude of 11142 nmi the scientific instrument module (SIM) bay cover was jettisoned.
 At just over 74 hours into the mission, the spacecraft passed behind the Moon, temporarily losing contact with Mission Control.
 While over the far side, the SPS burned for 6 minutes and 15 seconds, braking the spacecraft into an orbit with a low point (pericynthion) of 58.3 and a high point (apocynthion) of 170.4 nautical miles (108.0 and 315.6 km, respectively).
 After entering lunar orbit, the crew began preparations for the Descent Orbit Insertion (DOI) maneuver to further modify the spacecraft's orbital trajectory.
-The maneuver was successful, decreasing the craft's pericynthion to 10.7 nmi.
-The remainder of flight day four was spent making observations and preparing for activation of the lunar module, undocking, and landing the following day.
+The maneuver decreased the craft's pericynthion to 10.7 nmi.
+The remainder of flight day four was spent making observations and preparing for activation of the Lunar Module, undocking, and landing the following day.